tpgmartin/machine-learning-nanodegree/capstone/proposal.md

 handwritten sample.
 The model produced will be trained, tested and validated against the supplied dataset.
-The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.classification_report` and `metrics.confusion_matrix` functions, in particular I will focus on the recall ratio, which gives the error rate of the classifier: In this the case the proportion of wrongly classified images.
+The success of the classifier will be measured using the Scikit-Learn metric's module `metrics.classification_report` and `metrics.confusion_matrix` functions, in particular I will focus on the recall, precision and confusion matrix.
+In particular from the recall rate we can derive the error rate in order to enable a direct comparsion with the benchmark model below.
+It should be mentioned that these metrics are typically used in problems of binary classifaction, but can be generalised for an arbitrary number of classes[6].
+This is covered in more detail in the "Evaluation Metrics" section.

 ### Datasets and Inputs